shallomkanyori/alx-backend-python/Django-Middleware-0x03/0x03-MessagingApp-Django/README.md

 ## Task 3
 Implement middleware that limits the number of chat messages a user can send within a certain time window, based on their IP address.

+## Task 4
+Define a middleware that checks the user’s role i.e admin, before allowing access to specific actions.